 (b) The Regulator may refuse to register such a person or activity-

-(i) if the application is not made within the prescribed period or is not accompanied by the prescribed registration fee; or
+(i) if the application is not made within the period prescribed by rule or is not accompanied by the registration fee prescribed by rule; or

 (ii) if the application is contrary to the objectives of this Act.

 (4) The Regulator may make registration subject to-

-(a) adherence to any provision of this Act;

 (b) conditions relating to the supply of information to the Regulator, the dissemination of information to customers or end users, and the establishment and funding of customer and end user awareness programmes.